-The Responsible Travel slogan “Leave no trace” encourages us to explore the great outdoors without altering them.
+The slogan “Leave no trace” encourages us to travel responsibly and explore the great outdoors without altering them.
 This mentality should obviously apply when visiting any of the 83 million acres of National Parks in the US, or the hundreds of other national parks around the world.
 But when it comes to protecting these treasured landmarks, leaving no trace just isn’t enough.

-The following responsible travel tips will help you be the best National Parks visitor you can be, so that we can preserve these precious places for our children and the generations to follow.
+The following tips on how to travel responsibly will help you be the best National Parks visitor you can be, so that we can preserve these precious places for our children and the generations to follow.

 Campfires and cookouts are an iconic part of camping in National Parks.
 But consider the waste you create when you’re unwrapping all of those hot dogs and marshmallows.
 It helps to place your garbage in the correct bins around the park, and recycle whatever you can.

 But remember that, no matter how responsible you are with your garbage, it still has to go somewhere.
 In 2013, there were 100 million pounds of garbage to manage across all 58 US national parks.
 That’s A LOT of hot dog wrappers!